 - Expert commentary – strategic recommendations are provided for updating the label

 Specific product categories

-CBD products are authorized in Australia under certain strict conditions:
+CBD products are authorized in Australia under certain conditions:

-- In hemp seed oil, for purposes other than internal human use and containing 50 mg/kg or less of cannabinoids, including 20 mg/kg or less of tetrahydrocannabinols
+- In hemp seed oil for purposes other than internal human use containing 50 mg/kg or less of cannabinoids, including 20 mg/kg or less of tetrahydrocannabinols

-- If labeled, with either of the following warning statements:
+- If labelled with either of the following warning statements: